SShrike/rustty/README.md

 RusTTY is a toolbox for developing command line applications in Rust, influenced by the [TTY library][tty] for Ruby.
-RusTTY intends to reach feature parity with the majority of TTY's features to the extent that it is practical and have an extensive and thorough test suite.
+RusTTY intends to reach feature parity with the majority of TTY's features to the extent that is practical as well as have an extensive and thorough test suite.

 ## Features